marcelomachado/marcelomachado/README.md

 **marcelomachado/marcelomachado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working as a Research Scientist at IBM Research, Brazil
+- 🔭 I'm Professor of the Department of Computer Science at the Federal University of Juiz de Fora
 - 🔭 I’m PhD in Informatics from the Federal University of the State of Rio de Janeiro (UNIRIO)
 - 📫 How to reach me: marcelo.oc.machado@gmail.com